 Money, money, money

-My last piece of advice is clearly one of the most important; know from the outset how much you have to spend on the project.
+My last piece of advice on what makes a restaurant successful is clearly one of the most important: know from the outset how much you have to spend on the project.
 For guidance on typical design and build costs in London, take a look at the infographic we produced earlier this year (link here).
-Make sure you share these expectations with your design team; I still don’t know why some clients insist on holding this information back or not giving the real figures.
+Make sure you share these expectations with your design team.
+I still don’t know why some clients insist on holding this information back or not giving the real figures.
 Trust is an essential part of any relationship, if you can’t trust your team with this information then you have the wrong team.

 As a slight aside, fake marble laminate should only be used if it resonates with the core of your brand DNA.
 I can only think of a brand that is particularly confident and playful being appropriate here, one where the decorative fakeness doesn’t come across as a frugal decision, but rather as a subversion of luxury.

-And to listen to the full podcast, visit this link here
+And, for more insight on how to design a successful restaurant listen to the full podcast, visit this link here.

 Categorised in: Uncategorized